Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Estimators for High-Dimensional Quantile Graphical Models

-\begin{remark}[Stepdown procedure for $\overline{\rm cv}$] Setting a critical value $\overline{\rm cv}$ that accounts for the multiple hypothesis that are being tested plays an important role to select the graph $\hat E^I(\tau)$.
+\begin{remark}[Stepdown Procedure for $\overline{\rm cv}$] Setting a critical value $\overline{\rm cv}$ that accounts for the multiple hypotheses being tested plays an important role to estimate the graph $\hat E^I(\tau)$.
 Further improvements can be obtained by considering the stepdown procedure of \cite{romano2005exact} for multiple hypothesis testing that was studied for the high-dimensional case in \cite{chernozhukov2013gaussian}.
 The procedure iteratively creates a suitable sequence of decreasing critical values.
 In each step only null hypotheses that were not rejected are considered to determine the critical value.
 Thus, as long as any hypothesis is rejected at a step, the critical value decreases and we continue to the next iteration.
 The procedure stops when no hypothesis in the current active set is rejected. \end{remark}

-\begin{remark}[Estimation of conditional probability density function] The algorithm above requires the conditional probability density function $f_{a\tau}$ which typically needs to be estimated in practice.
+\begin{remark}[Estimation of Conditional Density Function] The algorithm above requires the conditional density function $f_{a\tau}$ which typically needs to be estimated in practice.
 It turns out that estimation of conditional quantiles yields a natural estimator for the conditional density function as

-Therefore, based on $\ell_1$-penalized quantile regression estimates of $\tau+h_n$ and $\tau-h_n$ conditional quantile where $h_n \to 0$ denotes a bandwidth parameter, we have be an estimator of $f_{a\tau}$.
-Under smoothness conditions, it has the bias of order $h_n^2$.
+Therefore, based on $\ell_1$-penalized quantile regression estimates at the $\tau+h_n$ and $\tau-h_n$ quantile, where $h = h_n \to 0$ denotes a bandwidth parameter, we have as an estimator of $f_{a\tau}$.
+Under smoothness conditions, it has a bias of order $h^2$.
 See \cite{BCK2013robustQR} and the references therein for additional comments and estimators. \end{remark}